projectacrn/acrn-hypervisor/doc/tutorials/rt_linux.rst

 ########################################

-The ACRN project uses various techniques to support a User OS (UOS) runing as virtual machine (VM) with real-time characteristics, also called a "Privileged VM" in ACRN terminology.
+The ACRN project uses various techniques to support a User OS (UOS) running as virtual machine (VM) with real-time characteristics, also called a "Privileged VM" in ACRN terminology.
 Some of these techniques include device passthrough and cache allocation technology (CAT), as shown in :numref:`rt-linux-arch`.